agiacalone/cecs-326-reading-intro_to_os/README.md

 10. Modern operating systems decouple a process address space from the machine’s physical memory.
 List two advantages of this design.

 ### Deliverables
-Submit the answers to the questions on Beachboard Dropbox by the indicated due date and time.
+Commit the answers to the questions in a readable file to your git repository by the due date and time indicated with your repository.
 Approved file submission formats are: .txt, .md, .pdf. .html (renderable) or anything that is web-readable on Github.
 Other formats will only be accepted with explicit approval.